olimorris/hledger-forecast/README.md

     Usage: hledger-forecast generate [options]

-      -f, --forecast FILE              The path to the FORECAST yaml file to generate from -o, --output-file FILE           The path to the OUTPUT file to create -t, --transaction FILE           The path to the TRANSACTION journal file --force                      Force an overwrite of the output file
+      -f, --forecast FILE              The path to the FORECAST csv/yaml file to generate from -o, --output-file FILE           The path to the OUTPUT file to create -t, --transaction FILE           The path to the TRANSACTION journal file --force                      Force an overwrite of the output file